openshift/enhancements/enhancements/scheduling/scheduler-profiles.md

 Profiles is promoted to GA.
 This removal may come as a requirement in the rebase if it is also removed upstream (or require a carry patch to continue support for this API).

+#### Dev Preview -> Tech Preview

+* Ability to utilize the enhancement end to end
+* End user documentation, relative API stability
+* Sufficient test coverage
+* Gather feedback from users rather than just developers

+#### Tech Preview -> GA

+* More testing (upgrade, downgrade, scale)
+* Sufficient time for feedback
+* Available by default

+#### Removing a deprecated feature

+Update 4/30/21 - Scheduler Profiles will be GA in OpenShift 4.9, and the existing Policy field will need to remain for config compatibility (though it will be clearly marked as deprecated and serve no functional purpose)

 ### Upgrade / Downgrade Strategy

 Upgrades may be an issue only for users of the old Policy API in the version that it is removed.
 We will provide both